- What is Adaptations?

 What is Adaptations?

-Adaptations is a community of adults in their 20s and 30s with developmental and/or learning disabilities and a high level of independence.
-We are a place for individuals of all backgrounds to socialize, learn, grow, and deepen their connections with one another.
-Through our programs and partnerships, Adaptations provides multiple pathways to fostering independence, expressing creativity, and experiencing the richness of community.
+Adaptations is a supportive social community for adults in their 20s and 30s.
+We offer individuals with a high level of independence a place to socialize, learn, grow, and deepen their connections to one another.
+Through structured social/recreational and employment programs, Adaptations provides multiple pathways to fostering independence, finding your passion, and experiencing the richness of community.

 Who is in the Adaptations community?

-Adaptations is for adults in their 20s and 30s who are living with developmental and/or learning disabilities.
+Adaptations is for adults in their 20s and 30s who are living wh developmental and/or learning disabilities.
 Our Adaptations participants maintain a high level of independence.
-We define high level of independence as cognitively capable (an average or above IQ), the ability to live independently with minimal supports, and the ability to maintain employment with minimal support.
+We define a high level of independence as being cognitively capable (an average or above IQ), having the ability to live independently with minimal supports, and being able to maintain employment with minimal support.